jturner314/engineering-equations/README.rst

 License
 =======

-Some portions of this project are licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License (CC-BY-SA), while others are licensed under the GNU General Public License (GPL) version 3 or later.
+Some portions of this project are licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC-BY-SA), while others are licensed under the GNU General Public License (GPL) version 3 or later.
 See the header of each file for its specific license.
 While these licenses are, in general, currently not compatible in a single functional program, the portions of this project that are licensed under different terms are independent of one another.
 My intent is that the GPL will cover only the portions that are computer programs, such as the ``Makefile`` and ``moody_diagram.py`` script.
 These are only used for (1) building the equation sheets or (2) generating content.
 Since output of GPL-licensed programs generally does not fall under the GPL, I can put the generated content under a different license.
 In this case, I have put it under the